Camera setup for a better MogScore

 Quick setup map

-Use this setup map before uploading a photo.
-The goal is not to create a studio portrait; the goal is to give MogScore a cleaner, more repeatable frame to read.
+Run through this setup map before uploading a photo.
+You are not trying to make a studio portrait.
+You are giving MogScore a cleaner, more repeatable current-photo read.

 Put the strongest light source in front of your face instead of behind you.
-Front light reduces hard shadows and makes the current photo easier to compare against the next retake.
+Front lighting cuts down hard shadows and makes the current photo easier to compare with the next retake.

-Backlight can make the face look flatter or less readable, while overhead-only light can create eye and cheek shadows.
+Backlight can make the face look flat or unreadable.
+Overhead-only light can create eye and cheek shadows.
 A window during the day or a soft lamp near the camera at night is usually enough.

 - Face a window during the day.